dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Set Dendron to debug mode

 Go into your workspace settings.
 Set [[dendron.logLevel|dendron://dendron.dendron-site/dendron.ref.config.vscode-config#dendronloglevel]] to `DEBUG`.
 Restart Dendron.
 All logs should now be printed in debug mode.

+### Keyboard Diagnostics
+1. Run `>toggle keyboard shortcuts troubleshooting`
+1. Run a keyboard shortcut and see the output

 ## Common Fixes